Home Remedies To Get Rid Of Swollen Lips

 What are the symptoms of swollen lips?

 The main symptom is a localized swelling of the lips that may or may not be accompanied by pain.
 As a result of this, you may experience difficulty in talking, eating, drinking, and even opening your mouth.
-Some other symptoms include chapped skin, blisters, lip discoloration, and headache.
+Some other symptoms include chapped lips, blisters, lip discoloration, and headache.
 You may also experience fatigue and tiredness.

 How long does it take for your lip to heal if you cut it with your tooth?